Automated "Boilerplate"

 To change the content of a building block, you need to recreate it.
 Select the text or other content, save as a building block and give it the same name, gallery, category and template as the original.
 You will be asked if you want to redefine it; say yes or OK.
 To avoid confusion by getting one of these wrong, you may want to delete the original first.

-AutoText in Outlook
+AutoText and other Building Blocks in Outlook

 This page is about Word.
 However, this section was added in response to a user question.